platipo/MPI-LU-fact/README.md

 ### Part two: parallel

 The parallel implementation was tougher than expected, in fact it took me two days only to understand the MPI inner working.

-The idea that stands behind the algorithm is a master-slaves concept.

-Indeed there is a coordinator, process 0, that divides and distributes the rows to the workers, waits the forward elimination processing, gets back rows and copy them in the original position.

-On the other hand the worker receives rows untill end signal arrives, decompose each row, "wraps" rows in a single message and send back to the master process.
+I left [below](#Useful-resources) some links I found critical to deepen my MPI knowledge.

 Some notes on matrix A: